rocketturtle/minecraft-datapacks/glass_smelting/README.md

 Tested in Minecraft 1.14.4

-Last edited 09/08/2019
+Last edited 09/14/2019

 # About

-Adds smelting recipes for glass bottles.
+Adds smelting and unsmelting recipes for glass bottles.